ChrisnNg/chrisnng.github.io/README.md

-project section- side scroll buttons? add a section for features that uses br after each el in an array adjust linebreaks in project key features so that lines begin after icon if continuing
+project section- side scroll buttons? add a section for features that uses br after each el in an array adjust linebreaks in project key features so that lines begin after icon if continuing maybe move right side of text more to the left towards the title. possibly at the first bar?

+ABOUT-
+Click on project card and have it take you to the projects page at the level. schedule a call, whole button instead of the arrow

+GALLERY
+Fix ratio
+darken photo until hovered

 # **Getting started**